AndroidSalmon/Unofficial-Tot-Doc/Writerside/topics/First-time-setup.md

 ## Configuring the Everyone role

 Next, we'll be asked to configure the 'Everyone' role with some Permissions.
+The 'Everyone' role is a default one that's automatically added to every player.
+In short, it applies to... everyone!

 If you're following along and only have Tot!Sudo installed, we could just save permissions and continue: these permissions are largely intended for administration, and we don't really want everyone to have access to this stuff!
 But, for the sake of practice, let's add a harmless one.